“Self-confidence is a super power. Once you start to believe in yourself, magic starts happening.”Anonymous

 A peacock that rests on his feathers is just another turkey.Dolly Parton

 So what if you are not exactly what society labels as beauty?
 You still have other things going for you.
-When trying to build your self-confidence, assess what your strengths and weaknesses are.
+When trying to learn how to build your self-confidence, assess what your strengths and weaknesses are.
 What is your dream?
 What talents do you have?
 What is your passion?
 What other qualities do you have to offer?
 Identify and maximize your strengths.

 - Managing your mind to overcome self-doubt